formhero/delivery-strategy/README.md

 #### Subclass Strategy

-Using ES6 syntax, define a new `AcmeProvider` implementation class which extends from `Provider`:
+Using ES6 syntax, define a new example `AcmeProvider` implementation class which extends from `Provider`:

 ```javascript
 'use strict';